heketi/vagrant-heketi/README.md

 # Heketi Demo
 This vagrant-ansible script creates a setup for Heketi to manage GlusterFS.
-It creates four VMs (storage0,storage1,storage2,storage3) with eight 500 GB drives each for Heketi to create GlusterFS volumes.
-The ansible script only installs the necessary dependencies on each of the VMs.
-It lets Heketi manage the raw disks.
+It creates four VMs (storage0,storage1,storage2,storage3) with eight 500 GB drives each.
+The ansible script only installs gluster-server on each of the storage servers and then enables the gluster service.
+It does not create or initilize any of the disks.
+The disks will later be managed by Heketi.
 The script also creates a client VM to demo mounting the volume created by Heketi.

 # Requisites
 * You will need Virtualbox, Vagrant, and Ansible installed on your system.